 You should check with your broadband and mobile providers to see whether any increases are ahead, and consider shopping around for a cheaper deal to reduce costs.

 According to analysis from retail analysts Kantar, families are facing a £454 increase in average annual grocery bills as inflation soars.

 Butter, milk and pet food are among the products which have seen the largest increase in price.

 The rising cost of food has been a primary concern for poverty campaigners, with food banks reporting an increase in demand for their services which could force them to ration how much food goes into a parcel.

-With inflation set to hit another record high this spring, and the conflict in Ukraine creating disruption to supply chains, prices are expected to continue rising for some time.
+With inflation set to keep rising, and the conflict in Ukraine creating disruption to supply chains, prices are expected to continue rising for some time.

 From April 6 to April 5 2023 national insurance contributions will increase by 10 per cent, which ministers said will be used to tackle massive backlogs in the NHS and, in the coming years, improve social care services.

 Ministers and much of the media have been describing the increase as 1.25 percentage points — from 12.5 per cent to 13.25 per cent.
 While this is accurate, it downplays the scale of the increase and differs to how many other changes are being presented.